 Use a sturdy chip for this sturdy dip.

-This recipe can easily be doubled and tripled.
+This southwest cobb salad dip recipe can easily be doubled and tripled.

-You can add in whatever ingredients you prefer!
+You can add whatever ingredients you prefer!
 Try refried beans for the bottom layer or black olives, jalapenos, bell peppers on top.
+If you feel like eliminating some of the store-bought elements, consider my homemade taco seasoning.

 There is really not much that is easier than plopping some perfectly selected ingredients on top of a layer of seasoned sour cream and dipping salty chips into it.